 Imperial recognizes we have an important role to play in reducing emissions to help improve air quality in the communities in which we operate.
-Our goal is to reduce emissions from our facilities, focusing our efforts and investments on the needs of the local air sheds around our operations.
-We are taking steps to reduce air emissions by reducing energy use, implementing cost-effective emissions controls and improving our leak detection and repair program for fugitive emissions.
+Our goal is to reduce emissions from our facilities, focusing our efforts and investments on the needs of the local airsheds around our operations.

-Provincial air quality requirements, as well as limits prescribed by our operating permits, help guide our operations to ensure emissions from our operations are at safe levels.
-In addition to monitoring air quality near our fenceline, we also collaborate with government, industry and other groups to maintain regional air monitoring networks that measure air quality trends in the regions where we operate.
+We work with government and industry groups in regional air monitoring networks to measure and track cumulative air quality in regions where we operate.
 We meet regularly with community residents and stakeholders to review air quality and discuss concerns.

 Air metrics and performance

-A significant focus for Imperial in 2021 was the development of sulfur dioxide (SO₂) emission reduction plans for our Sarnia and Nanticoke refineries and chemical plants, expected to reduce our SO2 emissions by approximately 50 per cent at Nanticoke and more than 90 per cent at Sarnia by the end of 2028.1
+We continue to focus on sulfur dioxide emission reduction plans for our Sarnia and Nanticoke refineries and chemical plants, and expect to reduce our SO2 emissions by approximately 50 per cent at Nanticoke and more than 90 per cent at Sarnia by the end of 2028.
+7

-Nitrogen oxide (NOx) emissions are primarily created by combustion of fuel in stationary equipment such as boilers and furnaces or in mobile equipment like haul trucks, excavators, and dozers.
+NOx emissions are primarily created by combustion of fuel in stationary equipment such as boilers and furnaces or in mobile equipment like haul trucks, excavators, and dozers.
 Imperial’s NOx reduction plan involves introducing new, lower-emission equipment at our sites.
 For example, any new boilers installed at our facilities are low-NOx burners.
-In 2019, we installed low-NOx burners in our steam boilers at Strathcona, which is currently pursuing a plan that will further reduce NOx emissions from this refinery by approximately 20 per cent, by 2028.1
+Strathcona is progressing plans that are expected to further reduce NOx emissions by approximately 20 per cent, by 2028.7

 1Versus the five year average up to and including 2019.